 Take a gander at the bullet points below to see where Easy Digital Downloads fell to WooCommerce (along with where it succeeded):

 - Integrations with the most credible payment gateways – Securely processing payments comes easy with EDD.
 You get options like Stripe.
 Braintree, Authorize.net, PayPal, Bitpay and more.
-The quanitity and quality both look good, but you have to pay for some of these as extensions.
+The quantity and quality both look good, but you have to pay for some of these as extensions.
 That isn't the case for the major WooCommerce payment gateways.

 - Themes built just for the plugin – The EDD add-on library supplies some high quality extensions, some of which include EDD Message, ConvertKit, MailChimp and Software Licensing.
 The add-ons typically cost you a little money, and you're not going to be able to find many third-party plugins.
 The library serves as the primary place to locate the add-ons.
 You don't really need a special theme for EDD to work.

 - Advanced user capabilities (wishlists, saving a cart, making a profile) – Each user has a profile that they make when checking out or whenever they want to.
-Customer records can be linked to the profiles, so users see which downloads they may want to utilize in the future.
+Customer records can be linked to the profiles, so users see which downloads they may want to use in the future.
 In addition, this assists with boosting your customer service, seeing as how it shows what people have recently bought.

 - Integrations with multiple CMSs – Similar to WooCommerce, EDD doesn't integrate with anything besides WordPress.
 For some people this will be just fine, but if you have a previously-built site on something like Weebly, EDD can't help you there.